deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 These two aspects of the language can be brought together to allow us to hide the implementation from the contract by only exposing what we need.
 The challenge here is to be able to provide a way to construct the implementation.
-This is lucky easy enough to work around in Go, by exposing a public static function from the package which can access the internal implementation but expose it through the interface, which would be as below example:
+This is luckily easy enough to work around in Go, by exposing a public static function from the package which can access the internal implementation but expose it through the interface, which would be as below example: